 The most extreme of the brand identity updates is the rebrand.
 Typically this is done when the shifts in your business have been so great that your branding is a complete mismatch with your promise, product offering, marketplace, or customer.
 This can encompass everything from a complete name change to a logo redesign.

 A brand refresh can be useful when you’ve established a great deal of lasting value in your existing branding, but new opportunities, periods of change, or threats in the marketplace have made it difficult to stand out.
-A refresh builds on the equity of your existing branding while breathing new life into it with expanded audience personas, slight changes to your logo or color palette, or new values layered into your existing messaging.
+A refresh builds on the equity of your existing branding while breathing new life into it with expanded audience personas, slight changes to your logo design or color palette, or new values layered into your existing messaging.

 A brand extension maintains much of your foundational branding while allowing you to expand into new territories with minor changes.
 This might include introducing a new product line under a parent brand identity, bringing services to a new city, or targeting a new audience with a slightly changed product.
 Typically the original brand identity is incorporated into the extended brand at various degrees, depending on how much of the spotlight the extension calls for.